 J.M.
 Barrie & ‘Peter Pan’ inspiration: ‘Finding Neverland’ crowd-pleasing myths vs. reality

-‘Finding Neverland’ cast
+‘Finding Neverland’ cast of characters

 For starters, the Finding Neverland principals are the following:

-- Two-time Best Actor Oscar winner Dustin Hoffman (Kramer vs. Kramer, 1979; Rain Man, 1988) as theatrical impresario Charles Frohman, whose stage hits on Broadway and/or the West End include The Importance of Being Earnest, Quality Street, The Admirable Crichton, Peter Pan, The Dollar Princess, and A Waltz Dream.
+- Two-time Best Actor Oscar winner Dustin Hoffman (Kramer vs. Kramer, 1979; Rain Man, 1988) as American theatrical impresario Charles Frohman (1856–1915), whose stage hits on Broadway and/or in London’s West End include Barrie’s Quality Street, The Admirable Crichton, and Peter Pan, plus Oscar Wilde’s The Importance of Being Earnest, A.M.
+Willner and Fritz Grünbaum’s The Dollar Princess, and Oscar Straus’ A Waltz Dream.

 Also in the cast: Ann Bell as Sylvia, Ian Holm as (a more accurate-looking) J.M.
-Barrie, Maureen O’Brien as Mary Ansell, William Hootkins as Charles Frohman, and Anna Cropper as Mary Hodgson, the Llewelyn Davies children’s nurse – a crucial character in their lives and one who is completely absent from Finding Neverland.
-The Llewelyn Davies boys were each played by several child actors of different ages.
+Barrie, Maureen O’Brien as Mary Ansell, William Hootkins as Charles Frohman, and Anna Cropper as Mary Hodgson, the Llewelyn Davies boys’ nurse – a crucial character in their lives and one who is completely absent from Finding Neverland.
+The boys were each played by several child actors of different ages.

 J.M.
-Barrie & Peter Pan quotes
+Barrie & Peter Pan origins

 ‘Peter Pan, or The Boy Who Wouldn’t Grow Up’